Rajat037/Multi-platform-Social-media-Saas-2/PROMPT.md

 **Error Handling and Documentation**

 * Catch form errors on the frontend before they become API errors
-* Handle backend validation failures and platform API problems without crashing
+* Handle backend validation errors and platform API problems without crashing
-* Every error returns in this shape:
+* Provide structured errors in this shape:

 json